MatthewFilipovich/torchoptics/README.md

 # Key Features

-- **Differentiable Fourier Optics Simulations**: A comprehensive framework for modeling, analyzing, and designing optical systems using differentiable Fourier optics.
+- **Differentiable Wave Optics Simulations**: A comprehensive framework for modeling, analyzing, and designing optical systems using differentiable Fourier optics.
 - **Built on PyTorch**: Leverages PyTorch for GPU acceleration, batch processing, automatic differentiation, and efficient gradient-based optimization.
 - **End-to-End Optimization**: Enables optimization of optical hardware and deep learning models within a unified, differentiable pipeline.
-- **Wide Range of Optical Elements and Spatial Profiles**: Includes standard elements like lenses and modulators, along with commonly used spatial profiles such as Hermite-Gaussian and Laguerre-Gaussian beams.
+- **Wide Range of Optical Elements**: Features standard optical elements like lenses and modulators, providing a versatile toolkit for optical system design.
-- **Polarized Light Simulation**: Simulates polarized light interactions using matrix Fourier optics with Jones calculus.
+- **Spatial Profiles**: Includes commonly used spatial profiles such as Hermite-Gaussian and Laguerre-Gaussian beams for advanced optical applications.
-- **Spatial Coherence Support**: Models optical fields with arbitrary spatial coherence through the mutual coherence function.
+- **Polarized Light & Spatial Coherence**: Supports simulations of polarized light and optical fields with arbitrary spatial coherence.

 Our research paper, available on [arXiv](https://arxiv.org/abs/2411.18591), introduces the TorchOptics library and provides a comprehensive review of its features and applications.